xsrazy/Tiktok-Mass-Downloader/README.md

 Results will be saved in names.txt and videos in username folder location.

-All videos will be saved without watermark unless the user reuploaded his clips with logo.
+All videos will be saved without watermark unless the user reuploaded his videos with logo.

 Thank you,